Skip to main content

 Master of Education in Early Childhood Education

-Our 36-credit Master of Education in Early Childhood Education prepares you for your Initial License to work in grades Pre-K through grade 2.
+Our 36-credit Master of Education in Early Childhood Education prepares you for your Initial License to work in grades Pre-K through grade two.
 Through coursework and field-based experiences, you will develop an understanding of subject matter knowledge, curriculum design, instructional strategies, observation and assessment, communication, and collaboration with families and the community.

 This program is approved by the Department of Elementary and Secondary Education and is aligned with the Massachusetts Professional Standards for Teachers and Subject Matter Knowledge requirements.